plr108-zz/news-data-logs-analysis/README.md

 Running the Reporting Tool
 After creating the views, exit the database using the command `\q`.
 Run the command `python3 news-data-reporting.py`.
-The results listed in the output.txt file should be printed to the console.
+The results printed to the console should match the contents of output.txt in this repository.